5agado/face-swap/README.md

 Otherwise I would suggest to rely on [Google Colaboratory](https://colab.research.google.com/), which provides a free GPU environment accessible via Jupyter.
 See [my related notebook](notebooks/Faceswap_Train_GAN.ipynb) which installs all the required dependencies and then provides basic interface to the training functions.

 # Resources
-The code is strongly based on [shaoanlu repo and work](https://github.com/shaoanlu/faceswap-GAN).
-I tried to give a bit more structure to such code, and add comments and pointers for new comers to better understand what exactly is going on.
+This code is colossally based on [shaoanlu repo and work](https://github.com/shaoanlu/faceswap-GAN).
+I tried to give it a bit more structure, and add comments and pointers for new comers to better understand what exactly is going on.

 Other useful references for code and techniques for pre and post-processing phases: